mkusmierczyk/WebsiteComponents/readme.md

 Project is: _done_,

 ## Inspiration
-Project inspired based on CodersLab guidelines.
+Project based on CodersLab guidelines.

 ## Contact
 Created by Mateusz Kusmierczyk.
 Feel free to contact me!